Konankipriya/CSA0954/README.md

 reverse the letters in alphabetical order sum of digits until become as single digit square root of number (postiveand negative)

+day 6:
+1.Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.
+Symbol Value
+2.Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.
+Each letter in magazine can only be used once in ransomNote.
+3.Write a program to print hollow Square Dollar pattern?
+4.binary matrix
+5.stufdent marks and grades using multiple inheritence 6.Using the concepts of thread with implementing Runnable interface in Java to find whether a given number is prime or not
+7.Display Multiplication table for 5 and 10 using various stages of life cycle of the thread by generating a suitable code in Java
+8.Write a program to find the number of composite numbers in an array of elements 9.Find the nth odd number after n odd number
+10.Write a program for matrix multiplication
+11.Write a program to print inverted pyramid pattern 12.Write a java code for a given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+A subarray is a contiguous part of an array.